actualbudget/docs/README.md

 When submitting a pull request, please make sure that your contributions are complete.
 I am checking this repo regularly, so if I see an open PR, the likelihood of me pulling it and merging it is high.

 Documentation submitted will be proofread and amended before merging.
-Please don't take this personally if any of your documentation gets amended; we just want to make sure all documents are ready to go before merging them into main.
+Please don't take this personally if any of your documentation gets amended; we just want to make sure all documents are ready to go before merging them into master.

 ### Installing the Docs